MORYX-Industry/application-developer-training/chapter-1-basics.md

 Products represent the articles to be manufactured.
 MORYX differentiates between `ProductType` and `ProductInstance`.
-The `ProductType` is what you can order in a catalog, while the `ProductInstance` is what you would receive after ordering: an instance of the product with its unique serialnumber.
+The `ProductType` is what you can order in a catalog, while the `ProductInstance` is what you would receive after ordering: an instance of the product with its unique serial number.
 In order for a `ProductType` to be produced, it needs a corresponding `ProductInstance`.
-For further information on how to create a product see [this](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/main/docs/tutorials/HowToCreateAProduct.md).
+For further information on how to create a product, see [this](https://github.com/PHOENIXCONTACT/MORYX-Framework/blob/main/docs/tutorials/HowToCreateAProduct.md).

 Let's take a look at the composition of the pencil *Pencilla Inc.* produces.